UGK: Career and recordings

 In 1992, UGK was signed to Jive Records under a five-album contract, releasing their major-label debut album Too Hard to Swallow.
 While it featured several new recordings, it also featured several songs that had been culled from The Southern Way.
 However, several songs that had been intended to be included on the album were excised at the last minute, apparently due to their overly explicit content.
 Five of these songs would surface two months before the release of Too Hard to Swallow, on an EP distributed by Bigtyme Recordz; appropriately enough, the EP was titled Banned.
-A popular song from the album "Pocket Full of Stones" was also included on the Menace II Society soundtrack in 1993.
+A popular song from the album, "Pocket Full of Stones", was also included on the Menace II Society soundtrack in 1993.

 Their second album, Super Tight, was released two years later, on August 30.
-Unlike their previous album, Super Tight managed to break into the Billboard Hot 200 and ultimately peaked at #95; their third album, Ridin' Dirty, peaked at #15.
+Unlike their previous album, Super Tight managed to break into the Billboard 200 and ultimately peaked at #95; their third album, Ridin' Dirty, peaked at number 15.
 Ridin' Dirty would also be UGK's last album for the time being, as they went on a five-year hiatus not long afterward.